Dominik2812/separation-of-overlapping-particles-on-low-contrast-images/README.md

 'DRIVE_MONO.py' and 'DRIVE_POLY.py' also differ regarding their output histogramms.
 This has no specific reason, I just wanted to experiment a bit with the histograms as I am just learning Python.
 I distinguish between local and global histograms; the first displaying the mass distribution of each single image, the latter sums up all the data from the previous images as well.
 While in 'DRIVE_MONO.py' there is only a global histogram, 'DRIVE_POLY.py' also considers local distributions.

 ### Circles colorcode
 In 'DRIVE_POLY.py' correctly detected cicles are colorcoded, to visualzed whether the bead size is below, within or above a desired size range.
-Circles that overlap strangly are not shown anymore, in contrast to 'DRIVE_MONO.py'.
+Circles that overlap strongly are not shown anymore, in contrast to 'DRIVE_MONO.py'.

 ## Installation
 You need Python >= 3.6 installed on your sytem.
 To install the required packages, run